AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/create-and-manage-templates/attach-template-to-project.md

 ## Attach a template to an existing project

 <!--
-You can attach a template to a project in Workfront from the project page
-<span class="preview">or from a project list or report</span>.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode,QuicksilverOrClassic.Quicksilver">You can attach a template to a project in Workfront from the project page <span class="preview">or from a project list or report</span>.</p>
 -->

 ###